johannes-el/Breakout-Pong/README.md

 ## Things I was too lazy to do

-- Remove magic numbers to ensure compatibility with different screen sizes
+- Remove magic numbers to ensure compatibility with different screen resolutions
 - Implement a proper game over screen & restart button

 ## Quick start guide